Effective contraction of skinning maps: Outline

 We start by recalling the results of D.E.~Barret and J.~Diller \cite{BarDil96} that we make explicit using classic hyperbolic geometry.
 The main result of \cite{BarDil96} is: \begin{thm}[{\cite[Thm.~1.1]{BarDil96}}] Suppose $X$, $Y$ are Riemman surfaces of finite-type and let $\pi\colon Y\rar X$ be a holomorphic covering map.
 Then, the norm of the corresponding Poincar\'e operator satisfies:

-Furthermore, $k>0$ may be taken to depend only on the topology of $X$ and $Y$, and of the length $\ell$ of the shortest closed geodesic on $X$.
-As a function of $\ell$, $k$ may be taken to be continuous and increasing. \end{thm}
+Furthermore, $k>0$ may be taken to depend only on the topology of $X$, $Y$, and the length $\ell$ of the shortest closed geodesic on $X$.
+As a function of $\ell$, the number $k$ may be taken to be continuous and increasing. \end{thm}